satorici/satori-docs/satori_help/docs/README.md

 ## [Monitor](modes/monitor.md)

-Your playbooks can run at a certain rate.
-The frequency is defined within the settings with a certain rate (ie, '5 minutes') or using the cron format (ie, '*/5 * * * *').
+Monitors allow you to automate scheduled checks on systems, ensuring they function correctly over time.

-You can view your monitors using the [Web interface](https://www.satori.ci/monitors/), the CLI (`satori monitors`), or [Grafana](https://github.com/satorici/satori-plugin-grafana).
+You can set your playbooks to run at regular intervals, defined by a time rate (e.g., '5 minutes') Monitors can be viewed via the [Web interface](https://www.satori.ci/monitors/), the CLI (`satori monitors`), or [Grafana](https://github.com/satorici/satori-plugin-grafana).

 ## [Notifications](notifications.md)

-We will notify you according to your preferences.
+We offer a flexible notification system to keep your team updated about the satatus of your projects.
 We support a variety of communication methods:

 - Slack
 - Discord